 Something remarkable has happened over the past three years.
 Reddit has become a de facto search engine, not because it built search functionality, but because users started using Google as a front door to Reddit content.
 The pattern is simple: a user has a question, opens Google, types their question with "reddit" appended, and clicks through to the Reddit result.

 For marketers, this means something critical: your Reddit presence is not separate from your SEO strategy.
 It is your SEO strategy, or at least a major part of it.
 When someone searches "[your product category] reddit" and finds a thread where real users recommend your product, the trust signal is stronger than any search ad or organic blog post you could create.
+It is also not a separate audience from your organic search audience: Ahrefs found that 76% of 1.9 million AI Overview citations also ranked in the organic top 10, with a median position of 2, meaning the same Reddit threads doing well in AI answers are usually doing well on the regular results page too.
 Tools like MediaFast help you understand which Reddit conversations are capturing search traffic in your category so you can participate strategically and authentically.

 Here is the practical playbook for positioning your brand to appear in the Reddit threads that high-intent searchers are finding through Google.